gdelataillade/alarm/README.md

 Property |   Type     | Description
 -------- |------------| ---------------
-alarmDateTime |   `DateTime`     | The date and time you want your alarm to ring assetAudio |   `String`     | The path to you audio asset you want to use as ringtone. loopMode |   `bool`     | If set to true, audio will repeat indefinitely until it is stopped. onRing | `void Function()` | A callback that will be called at the moment the alarm starts ringing. notifTitle |   `String`     | (optional) The title of the notification triggered when alarm rings if app is on background.
+alarmDateTime |   `DateTime`     | The date and time you want your alarm to ring. assetAudio |   `String`     | The path to you audio asset you want to use as ringtone.
+Can be local asset or network URL. loopMode |   `bool`     | If set to true, audio will repeat indefinitely until it is stopped. onRing | `void Function()` | A callback that will be called at the moment the alarm starts ringing. notifTitle |   `String`     | (optional) The title of the notification triggered when alarm rings if app is on background.